helenclx/leilukin-site/src/blog/posts/2024-05-31-domain-name-hosting-change-leilukins-hub.md

 articleTitle: Custom Domain Name and Hosting Change for Leilukin's Hub
 desc: Leilukin's Hub now has a custom domain name and a new host.
 date: 2024-05-31
+updated: 2024-06-04
 categories: ["site updates"]
 toc: true
 ---

 Major news: Leilukin's Hub has a custom domain name: `leilukin.com`!
-In addition, Leilukin's Hub is now  hosted on Netlify, with the leilukin.com domain name pointing to the Netlify host.
+In addition, Leilukin's Hub is now  hosted on Netlify, with the `leilukin.com` domain name pointing to the Netlify host.

 ## Moving Beyond Neocities